ulb-sachsen-anhalt/digital-eval/README.md

 ## Features

 * match automatically groundtruth (i.e. reference data) and candidates by filename
 * use geometric information to evaluate only specific frame (i.e. specific column or region from large page) of candidates (requires ALTO or PAGE format)
 * aggregate evaluation outcome on domain range (with multiple subdomains)
 * choose from textual metrics based on characters or words plus common Information Retrieval
 * choose between accuracy / error rate and different UTF-8 Python norms
 * formats: ALTO, PAGE or plain text for both groundtruth and candidates
 * speedup with parallel execution
+* additional OCR util:
+    * filter custom areas of single OCR files

 ## Installation